-Rachael endured hours of radiation, a grueling battery of procedures, drugs, tests, hospital visits and staggering medical bills that left her physically, emotionally and spiritually drained.
-Thankfully, the lung tumor shrunk enough to be removed safely, and, with the help of a $20,000-a-month medication, her brain tumor disappeared — leaving her cancer-free, at least for now.
+Rachael endured hours of radiation.
+Additionally, she underwent a grueling battery of procedures, drugs, tests, hospital visits and staggering medical bills.
+This left her physically, emotionally and spiritually drained.
+Thankfully, the lung tumor shrunk enough to be removed safely.
+With the help of a $20,000-a-month medication, her brain tumor disappeared — leaving her cancer-free, at least for now.

 “I don’t want anybody else to go through what I’ve been through,” Rachael said.
 “Radon-induced lung cancer is preventable, but only if you test and mitigate if the levels are high.
 Don’t wait until it’s too late.”

 Radon gas can be easily measured and affordably mitigated by a professional certified by the National Radon Proficiency Program or state-licensed where applicable.